 Riley Moore is my kind of ballplayer and has been ever since I went up to San Marcos to see him play a few of those dreary Channel League games.
 I never forgot the Area Codes BP before his senior year, nor did I forget that I had to wait like five days to see him get a start.
 It just goes to show you that sometimes the guys with the most upside get completely ignored when it’s between a guy on media lists and a guy not on media lists.
 The media does not scout.
 The baseball industry scouts.
 And that’s why in the long haul, Riley Moore is going to win.

-This is some video of him catching in his freshman year for the University of Arizona, where it should be noted that not many college baseball teams win the College World Series with two freshmen playing up the middle at key positions — Moore behind the plate and Trent Gilbert down at second.
+This is some video of him catching in his freshman year for the University of Arizona, where it should be noted that not many college baseball teams win the College World Series with two freshmen playing up the middle at key positions.
 Neither of these two guys got a whole lot of attention on that club, but to me, you could not find two position players with more pro upside than either of them.